isomerpages/moe-bendemeersec/_s-t-e-m/Craft & Technology/Arts.md

 * Use a variety of media and technologies in their art-making processes.
 * Maintain the development of critical and creative thinking.
-* Further enhance and develop visual literacy skills such as perceiving and responding to visual images and analysis of visual information of varied forms.
+* <p style="text-align:justify">Further enhance and develop visual literacy skills such as perceiving and responding to visual images and analysis of visual information of varied forms.</p>
-* Further inquire about their learning via their exploration of meaning-making, materials, processes and techniques.
+* <p style="text-align:justify">Further inquire about their learning via their exploration of meaning-making, materials, processes and techniques.</p>

 <p style="text-align:justify">The students are assessed using both formative and summative assessments through task assignments and mini-coursework.</p>